-Read this to learn the laws when you are not married to or in a registered domestic partnership with another parent of your child.
-We discuss
+- You are not married to or in a registered domestic partnership with another parent of your child.

 You can use one of our do-it-yourself packets to file a Petition to Decide Parentage or for a Parenting Plan.
 This can help you get court orders more quickly.
-Get the packets and more info about your rights.
+Get the packets and more information about your rights at WashingtonLawHelp.org.

 Try to meet with a family law attorney before filing anything in court.
 If you have a very low income and live outside King County, call CLEAR at 1-888-201-1014.